majroy/HydroTrace/README.md

 The merged records can be exported by clicking the `Export` button, whereby the data will be written in a comma separated format file, with a single header line describing the columns.

-## Functions for command line processing
+# Functions to support batch processing

-To access the underlying functions, import them from HydroTrace according to:
+To access the underlying functions employed by the GUI, import them from HydroTrace according to:
 ~~~
 >>>from HydroTrace.hydro_trace_common import *
 ~~~
-where * is one of the following:
+where * is one or more of the following:

 Function | Description
 ---  |---